SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 ---
 author: "Sarthak Makhija"
-title: "Building an assertions crate in Rust"
+title: "Diving into Rust by building an assertions crate"
 date: 2024-01-21
-description: ""
+description: "
+As Rust projects grow in size and complexity, the need for sophisticated error handling tools becomes ever more pressing.
+Traditional methods like panics and asserts, while useful, can be limited and cumbersome.
+Let's build an assertions crate that offers elegant and powerful assertions, while simultaneously diving into the diverse landscape of Rust features.
+"
-tags: ["Rust", "Assertions", "Elegant-assertions"]
+tags: ["Rust", "Assertions", "Elegant-assertions", "Clearcheck"]
-thumbnail: /aws-lambda-virtual-podcast.webp
+thumbnail: /diving-in-rust.jpg
 caption: ""
 ---